avatorl/bambu-a1-g-code/change-filament/README.md

 _Hold the filament between two fingers for a few seconds until you feel that it has been caught by the extruder._

-_Inserting new filament right after the pause is faster than doing it a bit later, because the nozzle starts cooling down and will need to be reheated later to ensure the filament is properly loaded._
+_Inserting new filament right after the pause is faster than doing it a bit later, because the nozzle starts cooling down and will need to be reheated later._

 Repeat steps 3-4 for each pause.